Slow Arrow: Unearthing the Frail Children

 This is the first collection of poems by the 1989 runner-up for the Yale Younger Poets Prize.
-AIR INTO BREATH is the winner of the 2003 Colorado Authors’ League Poetry Prize, and a finalist for the 2003 Colorado Book Award in Poetry.
+AIR INTO BREATH is 2003 Colorado Book Award in Poetry and the winner of the 2003 Colorado Authors’ League Poetry Prize.
 Poems from this powerfully lyrical collection have been published in The New Yorker, The Antioch Review, The Denver Quarterly, TriQuarterly, The Ohio Review, and in many other journals.

 Kathryn Winograd’s richly lyrical, beautifully descriptive first book of poems charts the passage of a woman caught in the very heart of life, participating in the rhythms of nature, eagerly holding onto what is passing and is past, desperately holding fast to what she most cherishes.
 Air into Breath is a splendid collection. – Edward Hirsch

 With Air into Breath, Kathryn Winograd announces and enacts new sacraments of transgression.
 These poems boldly, dearly cross the borders between humanness and worldliness, ever mindful of the meanings of the crossing.- Donald Revell